tuaris/catcoin/README.md

 What is Catcoin?
 ----------------

+This is the original Catcoin, and not the forked version of 1/4/2014.
 Catcoin is a cat version of Litecoin using scrypt as a proof-of-work algorithm but using the same blockchain parameters as Bitcoin:
  - 50 coins per block
  - 10 minutes block targets
  - Subsidy halves in 210k blocks
  - 21 million total coins
- - 36 blocks to retarget difficulty
+ - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Catcoin client sofware, see http://www.catcoin.pw.
+For more information, as well as an immediately useable, binary version of the Catcoin client sofware, see http://www.unibia.com/unibianet/freebsd/install-catcoin-freebsd.

 License
 -------